DallanQ/lotr_journeys_in_middle_earth/QA.md

 [time-of-need-and-inspiration](https://boardgamegeek.com/thread/2194290/time-of-need-and-inspiration)

 > Can I double dip with Time of Need and inspiration?
+> Time of Need: When you test, if you do not reveal any (*) [successes], you may discard this skill to convert all [fate] to (*) [successes].
+> Inspiration: During a test, a hero can spend any number of their inspiration tokens.
+For each inspiration token they spend, they can convert one fate icon on their revealed skill cards to one success (*) icon.
+> So, if I draw 2 fate cards, and use "Time of Need" and use 2 inspiration tokens, that would be 4 successes.
+OR are they mutually exclusive?

+After a fate () icon is converted to a success () icon, the fate () icon cannot be used for any other purpose and is no longer treated as a fate () icon.

 You can convert fate tokens using either inspiration tokens or a "Time of Need" card.
 You can't use both to double the number of successes.

-> If a player draws 2 fate cards, uses "Time of Need" and uses 2 inspiration tokens, that would be 4 successes.
-OR are they mutually exclusive?
+> if you draw 2 fate icons, And you use "time of need" does this mean you can convert 2 fate icons into 2 succes or only the one fate icon which is in the left corner on the "time of need" card?

 If a player is using Time of Need to convert Fate into Successes that means that it is one of his/her prepared cards and therefore not part of his/her draw.
 Symbols are only relevant and able to be converted when drawn as part of a test.
 So the player would gain 2 Successes from the 2 Fate he/she drew as part of the test.